jbrt/Array-XRay/README.md

 - List of all volumes
 - List of all Storage Views
 - List of all backend Storage arrays

+On EMC VMAX systems you can inventory:
+- All System's information
+- List of Thin Pools (for VMAX-2 family)
+- List of TDEVs
+- List of SRPs (for VMAX-3 family)
+- List of Initiators
+- List of Masking Views
+- List of Hosts
+- List of Host Groups
+- List of Port Groups
+- List of Storage Groups
+- List of FAST Policies (for VMAX-2 family)

 On IBM SVC systems you can inventory:
 - List of all SVC systems